MemberSplash/discourse-topic-banner/README.md

-# Simple Announcement Banner for Discourse
+# Member Splash Custom Discourse Components

-A lightweight Discourse theme component that displays a customizable announcement banner with thumbnail, title, description, and link.
+* Adds a customizable announcement banner with thumbnail, title, description, and link.
+* Creates navigation menus for all pages with links to home, latest and support plus breadcrumbs when viewing a single topic

 ## Features